 Levy & Franks pioneered the introduction of catering to public houses in the late nineteenth century.
 The business developed the Chef & Brewer concept, which survives as the second oldest pub chain in the world.

 Isaac Levy (born 1845) was born into a working class Jewish family from Whitechapel, London.
 He worked as a bookmaker before he acquired the licence of The Pitt’s Head pub on Old Street, London in 1887.

 As the capital grew, city workers increasingly commuted from the suburbs, and were keen for somewhere to buy a hot lunch.
 However, pubs at the time were descendants of the gin dens, and it was difficult to get a good cup of tea, let alone a meal.
 Levy was passionate about food, and he acquired The King Lud at Ludgate Circus, where he began to sell Welsh rarebit.

 Ezekiel Levy (born 1872), the son of Isaac Levy, followed his father into the public house trade when he acquired the licence of the Admiral Keppel, Fulham Road in 1893 (later sold to Levy & Franks in 1924).

-In 1897 Ezekiel Levy (born 1872) entered into partnership with his brother in law, Henry “Harry” Franks (born 1869), to acquire the licensed premises of his father in 1897.
+Ezekiel Levy entered into partnership with his brother in law, Henry “Harry” Franks (born 1869), to acquire the licensed premises of his father in 1897.

-The firm was incorporated as a private company in 1911.
+Levy & Franks was incorporated as a private company in 1911.

-The firm went public in 1946.
-It owned 46 licensed houses, all but two of which were in the Greater London area.
-By the 1950s the Chef & Brewer brand was familiar throughout London.
+Levy & Franks was converted into a public company in 1946.
+The business owned 46 licensed houses, all but two of which were in the Greater London area.
+The Chef & Brewer brand was familiar throughout London by the 1950s.

 Chef & Brewer was acquired by Scottish & Newcastle, a large British brewer, in 1993.